 “It’s something to be proud of when we can say we’re one of what is now six states that jumped out in front of sports betting.
 Now we’re one of a handful with online gaming and we’re kind of looked as a frontrunner in this competition to evolve the industry.
 I think it’s a boon for tourism industry.
 I think everybody knows West Virginia is a destination location for tourism.
 This will only boost that and give a reason for people who live so close by to jump into West Virginia.”

-With BetLucky closed, Fluharty expects other mobile sports betting offerings to come online soon.
-He’s been told DraftKings Sportsbook should be up and running “shortly” but didn’t have a specific time frame.
+With BetLucky closed, Fluharty expects other legal sports betting apps in WV to come online soon.
+He’s been told DraftKings Sportsbook WV should be up and running “shortly” but didn’t have a specific time frame.
 They now have an even bigger incentive to operate in the state.

 Fluharty on the closed WV sportsbooks